-After you're discharged from the hospital, you'll remain under your transplant doctor's care for a while.
+You'll remain under your transplant doctor's care for a while.
 You'll visit with the doctor approximately two to three times each week for a couple of weeks.
 During these appointments, ask questions or discuss concerns with your care team.